 On top of all of this, things have gone from bad to worse with Terry’s mum, unfortunately.
 She was admitted to a hospice a few days ago: they’re doing their best to keep her as comfortable as possible, but it’s obviously been hard for everyone, and Terry has been juggling looking after me and the baby with trying to spend as much time with his mum as possible.
 It’s been hard.
 It’s been really, really freaking hard, and to be totally honest, it’s been almost impossible for us to even remember what day it is, let alone stick to regular mealtimes, or get into any kind of routine.

 There followed an absolutely horrific hour or so where Terry tried in vain to get comfortable, while the pain gradually got worse.
-By the end of that hour, he was groaning in pain, and couldn’t even stand up.
+By the end of that hour, he was groaning in pain even when he wasn’t trying to move the foot in question, and couldn’t even stand up.
 It was pretty obvious that he needed help, so, ignoring his protestations, I got on the phone to NHS 24 and begged them to help us.

 Or not much, anyway.